dbmeads/reactivate/README.md

 ## Change Log

 #### 1.5.3
-1. Added "immutable" option to store.
+1. Added "immutable" option to Store.

 #### 1.5.0
 1. Changed "setState" to "push" in preparation for new features.